How successful was your most recent ad campaign? What is the most prevalent pain point for your customers?

 A couple of tips about PR crises and reputation management

 Every company has encountered some online rage and comment pile-ons at one point or another.
-So how can you protect your brand reputation from accusations of horrible customer service or product quality, or negative ad campaigns from the competition?
+So how can you protect your brand reputation from accusations of horrible customer service, product quality, or negative ad campaigns from the competition?

 1. To receive notifications about such situations, we recommend enabling Smart Alerts: